Omdurman: New Khartoum International Airport

+construction was completed in December 2025.

 Omdurman's location in the center of the country, almost within the national capital, facilitates its connection to all the capitals and cities of the various states of Sudan, by land via paved roads and seasonal roads.
 Within the city, transportation varies from yellow taxis, city buses, and other buses of various sizes, known as "buses."
 Three-wheeled motorcycles, known as "tuk-tuks" and known in Khartoum as "raqshas," are also used, in addition to trains and Nile ferries.

 Omdurman is one of the three capital cities and is therefore connected to Khartoum and Khartoum Bahri by several bridges built over the Blue and White Nile rivers.